-I couldn’t decide how to best use them – my initial thought was to re-do my raw beetroot ravioli recipe that was due a revamp, but unfortunately, the last time I went to Thailand I took my mandolin with me, and it rusted from the salty sea air in my open-air kitchen!
+I couldn’t decide how to best use them – my initial thought was to re-do a raw beetroot ravioli recipe I wanted to revamp, but unfortunately, the last time I went to Thailand I took my mandolin with me, and it rusted from the salty sea air in my open-air kitchen!
 So, this salad was what transpired instead.
 The flavours work so wonderfully here.

 The flavours work so wonderfully here.
 It’s a really simple salad to make but incredibly pretty and full of flavours and textures.
 If you cant find the candy beets, you can use normal beetroots also!

 People tend to miss cheese when they go vegan, and this salad is a real treat because the cashew cheese tastes just like a creamy, salty feta in this dish.
 I used a store bought one from my favourite company Peace Love & Vegetables who do ship around Australia.
 You are welcome to use any brand though, or if you feel inspired, try making your own!

 - 1 candy beet thinly sliced

 - 1/2 cucumber thinly sliced

 - 1 radish thinly sliced

 - 1 cup mixed leafy greens roughly chopped (I used baby spinach and kale)

 - 1 blood orange finely sliced (use regular orange if you cant find a blood orange!)

 - Several teaspoons of cashew cheese – use as much as your tastebuds fancy